|

 Agave salmiana 'Tony's Tiger' - A medium sized mostly solitary agave that should grow to 4 to 5 feet tall by about twice as wide with long dark gray-green out-curving leaves variegated along the margins with wide yellow variegation and large teeth.
 We have not seen this cultivar bloom but the species produces a tall inflorescence to over 20 feet bearing a candelabra of yellow flowers that attract birds and bees.
 After flowering it produces suckers to perpetuate the plant.
 Plant in full sun where it is drought tolerant.
 We have had the species weather through nights that dropped to 18° F without damage and suspect this plant will have similar tolerances.
 The is a very attractive variegated agave.
 For more information on the species, see our listing of Agave salmiana".
 We received this plant in 2012 from Agave specialist Tony Krock as Agave salmiana var. sigmatophylla – likely a reference to Agave atrovirens var. sigmatophylla, an old name Alwin Berger, author of Die Agaven, the German monograph on the genus Agave written in German in 1915, used for the large pulque agave Agave salmiana ssp. salmiana.
 As it is different from the other variegated Agave salmiana we grow we felt it needed a name and crowned it 'Tony's Tiger'.

-Information displayed on this page about Agave salmiana 'Tony's Tiger' is based on the research conducted about it in our library and from reliable online resources.
-We also note those observations we have made of this plant as it grows in the nursery's garden and in other gardens, as well how crops have performed in our nursery field.
-We will incorporate comments we receive from others, and welcome to hear from anyone who may have additional information, particularly if they share any cultural information that would aid others in growing it.
+The information about Agave salmiana 'Tony's Tiger' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |